yknx4/tictactoe_core/README.md

 * First time the game is played, __X__ starts
 * Each player alternate turns to put a mark in the board on any available slot
 * The game ends when either one of the players matches three marks in a horizontal, vertical or diagonal row or there are no more moves available
-* Once the game finishes, players are asked if they want to play again.
-If they do, the player who lost the previous match starts.
-In case of a draw, the player who did the second-to-last movement starts

 ## Considerations